ezpaarse-project/ezpaarse/doc/features/metadata-enrichment.md

 ## Configuring HAL Middleware Call ##

-The HAL middleware use the hal-identifier found in the ECs to request metadatas using the [node-hal](https://www.npmjs.com/package/methal)
+The HAL middleware use the hal-identifier found in the access events to request metadatas using the [node-hal](https://www.npmjs.com/package/methal)

 ### Headers ###
   * **HAL-Enrich** : set to `true` to enable HAL enrichment.
 Disable by default.